Forcing Planets to Evolve: Interactions Between Uranus and Neptune at Late Stages of Dynamical Evolution: Applications for Artificial Planetary Evolution

-In this section we show two example applications of artificial planet evolution: (1) reproducing phases of migration and eccentricity damping \textit{after} a planetary instability and (2) investigating the secular coupling between Uranus and Neptune by artificially damping Neptune's eccentricity and seeing the effect on Uranus' eccentricity.
-For both applications, our initial conditions are set by the planet parameters after a chaotic evolution/before a migration from the simulation described in Figure 1 of \citet{Tsiganis:2005}.
+In this section we show two example applications of artificial planet evolution: (1) reproducing phases of migration and eccentricity damping {for Uranus and Neptune} \textit{after} a planetary instability (Section \ref{sec:tsiganis}) and (2) investigating the secular coupling between Uranus and Neptune by artificially damping Neptune's eccentricity and seeing the effect on Uranus' eccentricity (Section \ref{sec:neptune_damp_uranus}).
+For both applications, our initial conditions are set by the planet parameters after a chaotic evolution and before a {period of smoother} migration from the simulation described in Figure 1 of \citet{Tsiganis:2005}.